Find Your Rhythm: Drumming for Mind and Recovery

 #7 Active Music Making Increases Pain Tolerance

-#8 Drumming Promotes Self Expression
+#8 Drumming Promotes Self-Expression